PasqualePerilli/fish-shell-utilities/README.md

 ## change-extension

 This script manipulates an input string to produce a new string.
-Should be used like so: `change-extension --input /path/to/file.pdf --extension doc` and the output will be *a string* having value: `/path/to/file.doc`. *NOTE:* this command does *NOT* alter the file system.
+Should be used like so: `change-extension --input /path/to/file.pdf --extension doc` or alternatively `change-extension -i /path/to/file.pdf -e doc` and the output will be *a string* having value: `/path/to/file.doc`. *NOTE:* this command does *NOT* alter the file system.
 Use `change-file-extension` to do that instead.